 How to avoid hefty charges from at-sea providers

 Lots of new cruisers have returned home from a relaxing cruise only to discover they’ve run up a huge phone bill, even if they never made any calls or sent a single text message.

 Many of us are used to having unlimited data plans at home.
 Our smartphone apps are often working behind the scenes—updating and checking emails.
 We often don’t even notice, since we’re not charged any extra on our cell phone bill.
 But an at-sea provider will bill you for all of that data usage!

-To make sure you’re not charged a penny from accidentally using this expensive service, just keep your phone in airplane mode.
+To make sure you’re not charged a penny for accidentally using this expensive service, just keep your phone in airplane mode.